eltoroit/ETLC_ApexBridge/README.md

 **Design pattern for communication between Lightning Components and Apex.**

-This repository contains the library that implements the ApexBridge design pattern.
+This repository contains the library that implements the ApexBridge design pattern, a simpler way to build Lightning Components that interact with Apex server-side controllers.

 ## Motivation